StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Conclusion

 \section{Conclusion}

-We propose \algacro{} to address the training instability and suboptimal performance of quantization-aware training. \algacro{} employs a rotated damped Fourier surrogate (\algacrofourier{}) that captures the intrinsic structure of quantization while avoiding the gradient instability of conventional soft-quantization.
+We propose \algacro{} to address the training instability and suboptimal performance of quantization-aware training (QAT). \algacro{} employs a novel rotated damped Fourier surrogate (\algacrofourier{}) that captures the intrinsic structure of quantization while avoiding the gradient instability of conventional soft-quantization.
 We provide theoretical guarantees showing that \algacrofourier{} ensures bounded gradient variance and preserves admissible gradient magnitudes, enabling stable and effective optimization.
-Extensive experiments on LLMs and ViTs demonstrate consistent improvements in both peak and average performance under low-bit QAT.
+Extensive experiments on large language models (LLMs) and vision transformers (ViTs) demonstrate consistent improvements in both peak and average performance under low-bit QAT.